Balham station

+Balham (/ˈbæləm/) is an interchange station located in central Balham in the London Borough of Wandsworth, south west London for London Underground and National Rail services.

-Balham is an interchange station formed of a range of underground entrances for the London Underground ('tube') and a shared entrance with its National Rail station component.
-The station is in central Balham in the London Borough of Wandsworth, south London, England.
+The station is formed of a range of underground entrances for the Underground's Northern line and a shared entrance with its National Rail station component.
 The tube can be accessed on each side of the Balham High Road (A24); National Rail on the south side of the road leading east, where the track is on a mixture of light-brick high viaduct and earth embankment, quadruple track and on a brief east–west axis.

 On the National Rail network it is 4 mi 52 chain from London Victoria.

-It is in Travelcard Zone 3.
+It is in London fare zone 3.
 The conjoined stations are owned and operated separately with different ticket machines and gatelines.